ic-labs/django-icekit/docs/architecture/conventions.rst

 Naming Conventions
 ------------------

-ICEkit is spelled as one word with an uppercase ICE and lowercase 'kit'.
+GLAMkit is spelled as one word with an uppercase GLAM and lowercase 'kit'.
+Same with ICEkit.

 Model Classes
 ~~~~~~~~~~~~~